-Information Technology acoustic protocols include identifying prominent tones according to likely subjective importance.
-Most existing methods for calculating Tone-to-Noise Ratio (TNR) require a suspect tone to be selected by the analyst, who must also mark the width; both are potential sources of uncertainty and variability.
+Information Technology acoustic test protocols include identifying prominent tones according to their likely subjective importance.
+Most procedures for calculating tone-to-noise ratio (TNR) require the analyst to select a suspect tone and also mark its width; both are potential sources of uncertainty and measurement variability.
 One purpose of this paper is to present an automatic tone-detection and width-assessment methodology for more robust, less operator-intensive TNR calculation in accordance with ECMA-74.
-The paper will also present a process giving a complete spectral representation of the Prominence Ratio (a specific Prominence Ratio) by iterating the calculation at each frequency bin of the Fourier transform of the time-signal.
-The ECMA-74 tone-detection procedure for TNR is also applicable to the specific Prominence Ratio and is automatable, yielding tones-only prominence results without user intervention for any or all tones qualifying as prominent.
-The conventional average prominent tones which change frequency and/or level with time.
-We will therefore also discuss applying the described procedures as functions of time or other reference quantities, and suggest considering the subjective significance of time-domain effects such as modulation occurring from certain multiple prominent tone situations.
+We will also present an iterative process giving a complete spectral representation of the prominence ratio (a specific prominence ratio) by calculating at each frequency bin of the Fourier transform of the time-signal.
+The ECMA-74 tone-detection procedure for TNR is also applicable to the specific prominence ratio and is automatable, yielding prominence results without user intervention for any or all tones qualifying as prominent.
+Conventional average prominent tone evaluation over an operating interval is likely to under-assess or fail to register subjectively prominent tones which change frequency and/or level with time.
+We will therefore also discuss the described procedures as functions of time or any other reference quantity, and suggest evaluating the subjective significance of timedomain effects such as modulation occurring from certain relevant multiple prominent tone situations.